+Staff will be made aware of pupils with missing episodes who may have been trafficked for the purpose of transporting drugs.
 Staff members who suspect a pupil may be vulnerable to, or involved in, county lines activity will immediately report all concerns to the DSL.